Linuxfabrik/lfops/roles/exoscale_vm/README.md

 ##### exoscale_vm__service_offering

 The Exoscale template for the instance.
 The possible options can be obtained using `exo compute instance-type list --verbose`.
+Note that these changes will only be applied to stopped instances.

 Example:
 ```yaml